AKloc/BookNotes/Technical/Designing Data-Intensive Applications.md

 	- Using specialized queries not well-supported by relational
 	- Frustration with strict schemas.
 - "Polyglot persistence": Using relational along with nonrelational in the same app.
-- "Impedance mismatch": The idea that an object in an appp
+- "Impedance mismatch": The idea that an object in an app isn't easily / obviously represented in a relational database.
+It requires an awkward translation layer.

 **Purpose For Reading**